philippscholze/MER_Master_Thesis/README.md

 # Introduction
 This repository contains the code (jupyer notebooks) for the models and preprocessing methods which were used in my master thesis.
 A discription of my master thesis is given below (german and english).
+The training of the models was done using Google Colab.
+The dataset was provided by Cyanite (www.cyanite.ai), thanks! :)

 # (DE) Musikemotionserkennung durch Deep Learning auf Grundlage von audio- und textbasierten Informationen
 ## Zusammenfassung